generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.txt

 Create a session in your code using (var session = IdbFactory.Create<MySession>()) If you need a transaction then using(var uow = session.UnitOfWork)

+Smooth.IoC.Dapper.Repository.UnitOfWork.Castle: Has example of Castle windsor registration and Smooth.IoC.Dapper.Repository.UnitOfWork.Tests has example of usage.
+The test does not constructor inject, which you ofcause should...